Home / Resume / IT / IT Support

 After

-Provisioned and deployed 200+ Windows laptops for new hires using SCCM imaging, completing each setup in under 45 minutes including software, security policies, and user training.
+Provisioned 200 plus Windows 10/11 laptops for new hires using Microsoft Intune, completing each setup in under 45 minutes including security policies, Microsoft 365 apps, and user training.

 Before